bluedudexoo/barbarian-focused-path/README.md

 ## Defensive Hearth
-- At the 14th level, while an ally is affected by your Warm Glow, you both have advantage on constitution saving throws and ability checks, and can use a reaction to enjoy the warmth and gain temporary hit points equal to your constitution modifier.
+- At the 14th level, while an ally is affected by your Warm Glow, you both have advantage on constitution saving throws and ability checks, and gain temporary hit points equal to your constitution modifier.
 This feature's temporary hit point gain can only take effect once per combat.